lgibelli/singularity-docs/index.rst

     Bootstrap: docker
     From: ubuntu:latest

-Note that the default is .
+Note that the default is ``latest`` .
 If you want to customize the Registry or Namespace, just add those to the header:

 ::